Skip to main content

 1. Markers:

-2. SLO #6: Students will use ethical decision-making skills in clinical practice by honoring the multisystemic context, attuning to diverse moral frameworks, and abiding by ethical principles.
+2. SLO #6: Students will follow ethical principles in clinical practice and attune to client’s diverse moral frameworks and multisystemic context.

 1. Markers: